 Employee well-being

-For years, Sun Life has been investing in employee well-being.
-We believe it’s an investment that pays off.
+We believe investing in employee well-being pays off.
 Employee well-being underpins our ability to deliver excellent service to Clients and to attract and retain top talent.
-It also supports high-performance and strengthens the resilience of our company.
+When employees feel supported, we can maintain high performance and strengthen the resilience of our company.

 Our approach